ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 It is not mandatory to build applications on top of the above samples, however, they should help you get started.

-Note: These If you want to start from `create-react-app@2` or `create-react-app@`, you'll need to the below chapters.
+Note: These integrations are meant to be as simple as possible, thus they do not use Create React App CLI, though you should have no problem starting from `CRA` after reading the below sections.

 ## Integrating CKEditor 5 built from source